ymcaPrabhu/MS-101T00-Microsoft-365-Mobility-and-Security/Instructions/Labs/LAB_AK_01_Lab1_Ex1_Set_Up_Tenant.md

     - Preferred language: **English**

-17. Select **Save**.
-18. Select **Close.**
-19. To the right of **Release preferences**, select the **pencil** (**Edit)** icon.
+15. Select **Save changes**.
+16. Scroll to the top of the **Organization information** pane.
+Note the message indicating the changes have been saved.
+Select the **X** in the upper right hand corner to close the pane.
+17. In the list of organization settings, select **Release preferences**.
-20. In the **Release preferences** window, select **targeted release for selected users** and then select **Next**.<br/>
+18. In the **Release preferences** pane that appears, select the **Targeted release for selected users** option and then select **Save changes**.<br/>

     **Note:** One of the benefits of Microsoft 365 is the ability to have the latest features and updates applied to your environment automatically, which can reduce maintenance costs and overhead for an organization and allow early-adopter users to test new features.
-By setting up your Release preferences, you can control how and when your Office 365 tenant receives these updates.
+By setting up your Release preferences, you can control how and when your Office 365 tenant receives these updates. <br/>

-21. In the **Are you sure you want to change to Targeted release for select people** window, select **Yes**.

-    **Note:** This option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
+    **Note:** This **Targeted release for selected users** option enables you to create a control group of users who will preview updates so that you can prepare the updates for your entire organization.
 The **Targeted release for everyone** option is more commonly used in development environments, where you can get updates early for your entire organization.
 In non-development environments, such as Adatum, targeted release to select people is the more typical preference as it enables an organization to control when it wants to make updates available to everyone once they've been reviewed by the control group.

-22. In the **Release preferences** window, select **Add people.**
+19. In the **Release preferences** pane, scroll down and select **Select users**.
-23. In the **Manage people for First release** window, in the list of targeted release users, select the checkboxes for **Alex Wilber**, **Joni Sherman**, **Lynne Robbins**, and **MOD Administrator** and then select **Save**.<br/>
+20. In the **Choose users for targeted release** pane that appears, select inside the **Who should receive targeted releases?** field.
+This displays the list of active users.
+In this list, select each of the following users (after selecting the user, you will have to select inside the field again to re-display the list):

+	- **Alex Wilber**
+	- **Joni Sherman**
+	- **Lynne Robbins**
+	- **MOD Administrator** <br/>

-    **Note:** Alex, Joni, and Lynne are administrators who are part of your pilot team.
+    **Note:** Alex, Joni, and Lynne are administrators who are part of Holly's pilot team.
 Their accounts will be used throughout the labs for this course.

-24. Select **Close**, and then select **Close** again.
-This returns you to the **Organization Profile** window.
-25. To the right of **Manage custom themes for your organization**, select the **pencil (Edit)** icon.
+21. Select **Save changes**.
+22. Close the **Release preferences** pane.
+23. Tn the list of organization settings, select **Custom themes**.
+24. In the **Custom themes** pane, scroll to the bottom of the pane and selec the **Show the user's display name** check box. <br/>

-26. In the **Custom themes** window, scroll though the page and review the various theme and branding options that are available for you to update.
+	As you scroll through the pane, review the various theme and branding options that are available for you to update.
 For the purpose of this lab, you can change any of the options or leave the default values as is.
 For example, you can add the logo of your company and set the background image as the default for all your users.
 Along with these options you can change the colors for your navigation pane, text color, icon color, and accent color.
 Go ahead and explore the different options for your tenant and make any changes that you wish. <br/>

 	**Note:** Some color patterns aesthetically distract users.
 If you do change any of the colors, it is recommended that you avoid using high contrasting colors together, such as neon colors and high-resolution colors like bright pink and white.

-27. If you made any changes in the **Custom themes** window, select **Save changes** when you are done.
-When you are finished with the **Custom themes**, select the **X** in the upper right-hand corner to close the window.
+25. Select **Save changes** when you are done and then close the **Custom themes** pane.
-28. Remain logged into the Client 1 VM with Microsoft Edge open to the Microsoft 365 admin center for the next task.
+26. Remain logged into the Client 1 VM with Microsoft Edge open to the **Microsoft 365 admin center** for the next task.

 ### Task 3 - Create a Microsoft 365 Global Admin account

-Holly Dickson is Adatum&#39;s Enterprise Administrator.
-Since she doesn&#39;t have a personal Microsoft 365 user account set up for herself, Holly initially signed into Microsoft 365 as the default Microsoft 365 MOD Administrator account in the prior task.
-In this task, she will create a Microsoft 365 user account for herself, and she will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365 for the company&#39;s Microsoft 365 pilot project.
+Holly Dickson is Adatum's Enterprise Administrator.
+Since she doesn't have a personal Microsoft 365 user account set up for herself, Holly initially signed into Microsoft 365 as the company's default MOD Administrator account in the prior task.
+In this task, she will create a Microsoft 365 user account for herself, and she will assign her user account the Microsoft 365 Global Administrator role, which gives her the ability to perform all administrative functions within Microsoft 365 for the company's Microsoft 365 pilot project.

-**Important:** As a best practice in your real-world deployments, you should always write down the first global admin account&#39;s credentials (in this lab, the MOD Administrator) and store it away for security reasons.
+**Important:** As a best practice in your real-world deployments, you should always write down the first Global admin account's credentials (in this lab, the MOD Administrator) and store it away for security reasons.
 This account is a non-personalized identity that owns the highest privileges possible in a tenant.
 It is **not** MFA activated (because it is not personalized) and the password for this account is typically shared among several users.
-Therefore, this first global admin is a perfect target for attacks, so it&#39;s always recommended to create personalized service admins and keep as few global admins as possible.
-For those global admins that you do create, they should each be mapped to a single identity, and they should each have MFA enforced.
+Therefore, this first Global admin is a perfect target for attacks, so it's always recommended to create personalized service admins and keep as few Global admins as possible.
+For those Gobal admins that you do create, they should each be mapped to a single identity, and they should each have MFA enforced.

 1. In your Client 1 VM (LON-CL1), in the **Microsoft 365 admin center**, in the left-hand navigation pane, select **Users**, and then under it select **Active users**.<br/>

     **Note:** In the **Active users** list, you will see that a list of predefined users has already been created in Microsoft 365.
 Since you&#39;re taking on the role of Holly Dickson in this lab scenario, you will create a user account for yourself, and you will assign yourself the Microsoft 365 role of Global Administrator.

-2. In the **Active Users** window, select **Add a user**.
+2. In the **Active Users** window, select **Add a user** on the menu bar.
 3. In the **Set up the basics** window, enter the following information:

     - First name: **Holly**